 Setting clear and attainable goals is vital to a highly effective, cohesive helpdesk as they provide means of measuring key deliverables and driving improvements to our service delivery.
 Defining a metric is similar to telling a joke – if you have to spend too much time explaining it then it won’t work.
 So it’s important for our team members to understand a given metric, how they can influence it and what is expected of them.
 These metrics include “Time To Resolution” (TTR) rate, “average end-user wait time” and “end-user satisfaction rating”.
 These metrics are continually monitored, reviewed and published internally to enable our Support Specialists to focus their working practices and efforts accordingly.

 Support goals reflect and underpin a key priority for Transvault, to deliver industry-leading ‘Platinum’ service to all our customers and partners.

 All our Support Specialists (1st line Support agents) are managed from a single location which helps ensure that customers and partners receive excellent service during Transvault Support working hours, which is not impacted by different personnel following shift handovers.
 This approach has encouraged collaboration on specific issues and knowledge sharing, with particular emphasis on growing the partner-facing support knowledgebase.
 By developing the knowledge and experience of the entire team there are no ‘single points of failure’, which are often observed in support environments when individuals are more independent and act to silo their knowledge.

-Transvault provide a centralised, collaborative helpdesk which has resulted in massively improved response/resolution times and effective escalation paths are available to help expedite reported issue resolution.
+Transvault provide a centralized, collaborative helpdesk which has resulted in massively improved response/resolution times and effective escalation paths are available to help expedite reported issue resolution.